nishchalAgr/get_pages/README.md

 A small python script that fetches all GitHub pages urls deployed by a given user.
 Powered by the GitHub REST API.

 ## Usage
-Two methods:

    - add `APIKey=[token]` to .env file
    - run `python getpages.py [USER]`

-    - import the script and use the getpages() function in a different python project.